Praqma/GodotDevOps/docs/BlogPost.md

 Git is a popular tool with many ways of achieving similar goals, so there's a lot of opinions out there.
 To avoid unnecessary confusion, we started with a very simple workflow, slowly changing it over time to suit our needs.

-If you want a good tip (opinion) to get you stated: Write small commits.
+If you want a good tip (opinion) to get you started: Write small commits.
 One change per commit is ideal.

 **Resources**: